Search: entire dictionary Yokoim headwords English headwords Yokoim pronunciation guide

 phrase one [river]

-phrase one man
+phrase one pig

-phrase one [tear]
+phrase one female crocodile

-sentence you gave to me
+sentence you saw me

 numeral seven